 Ypsilanti has a lot of people who ride the bus to and from work.
 In fact, for its size, Ypsilanti has quite a high level of public transit users.
 Ypsilanti’s need for inexpensive transportation options for its citizens is quite high.

 Ypsilanti is one of the most well-educated cities in the nation.
 42.95% of adults in Ypsilanti have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-The per capita income in Ypsilanti in 2010 was $21,801, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $87,204 for a family of four.
+The per capita income in Ypsilanti in 2018 was $27,518, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $110,072 for a family of four.
 However, Ypsilanti contains both very wealthy and poor people as well.
-Ypsilanti also has one of the higher rates of people living in poverty in the nation, with 30.62% of its population below the federal poverty line.

 Ypsilanti is an extremely ethnically-diverse city.
 The people who call Ypsilanti home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ypsilanti residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ypsilanti include Irish, English, Polish, and Italian.
+Important ancestries of people in Ypsilanti include German, Irish, Polish, Italian, and English.

 The most common language spoken in Ypsilanti is English.
 Other important languages spoken here include Spanish and Arabic.